 The Zohar is a mystical commentary on the Torah, written in Aramaic, and is purported to be the teachings of the 2nd century Palestinian Rabbi Shimon ben Yohai.
 Legend relates that during a time of Roman persecution, Rabbi Shimon hid in a cave for 13 years, studying Torah with his son; During this time he is said to have been inspired by God to write the Zohar.
 However, there is no real mention of this book in any Jewish literature until the 13th century.
 In the 13th century, a Spanish Jew by the name of Moshe de Leon claimed to discover the text of the Zohar, and the text was subsequently published and distributed throughout the Jewish world.

-Analysis of Kabbalah
+Criticism of Kabbalah

 Some hold that Kabbalah leads away from monotheism as it is dualistic: the belief that there is a supernatural counterpart to God.